 Pursuant to paragraph 6.7.6 of case no. 1996CW658, the subsurface component of the return flow obligation will be calculated based on the 5-year running average annual farm headgate deliveries of GIC direct flow water and Fossil Creek Reservoir water.
-You have proposed to calculate subsurface return flow obligations based on the 5-year running average deliveries of the six shares used for replacement purposes in previous SWSPs.
-The total annual deliveries of the six GIC shares for the last five years are shown in the following table.
-The total annual delivery of the six shares for Water Year 2023 was estimated using the projected deliveries per share for Year One as described in paragraph 28 of the decree entered in case no. 2003CW348 for those months for which delivery records are not yet available (September and October 2023).
-The actual subsurface return flow obligations will be based on the average of actual deliveries of the six shares for Water Year 2019-2023.
+You have proposed to calculate subsurface return flow obligations based on the 5-year running average deliveries of the shares used for replacement purposes in previous SWSPs.
+The total annual deliveries of the GIC shares for the last five years are shown in the following table.
+The total annual delivery of the seven shares for Water Year 2025 was estimated using the projected deliveries per share for Year One as described in paragraph 28 of the decree entered in case no. 2003CW348 for those months for which delivery records are not yet available (September and October 2024).
+The actual subsurface return flow obligations will be based on the average of actual deliveries of the shares for Water Year 2020-2024.

-Water Total Annual Delivery (acre-feet)
+Water Number of Total Annual Delivery (acre-feet)

-Year GIC Direct Flow Fossil Creek Reservoir
+Year GIC Shares GIC Direct Flow Fossil Creek Reservoir

-2019 80.30 0
+2020 6 129.63 6.49

-2020 129.63 6.49
+2021 6 76.74 10.43

-2021 76.74 10.43
+2022 6 109.79 5.96

-2022 109.79 5.96
+2023 7 73.07 0

-2023 73.07 0
+2024 7 102.36 0

-Average 93.91 4.58
+Average 98.32 4.58

-Total Annual Deliveries
+Table 1: Total Annual Deliveries

 The use of seven shares for replacement purposes in this SWSP will create an additional subsurface return flow obligation that will impact the stream after the expiration date of this plan.
-To ensure this additional subsurface return flow obligation is replaced, any subsequent SWSP renewal will need to calculate the subsurface component of the Applicant's return flow obligation using the total annual delivery for all seven shares used for replacement purposes in Water Year 2024 as part of the 5-year running average until such year drops off the calculation, even if a lesser number of shares are proposed to be used for replacement purposes in the renewal(s).
+To ensure this additional subsurface return flow obligation is replaced, any subsequent SWSP renewal will need to calculate the subsurface component of the Applicant's return flow obligation using the total annual delivery for all seven shares used for replacement purposes in Water Years 2023, 2024, and 2025 as part of the 5-year running average until such year drops off the calculation, even if a lesser number of shares are proposed to be used for replacement purposes in the renewal(s).